COVID-19 Business Resources

 The Paycheck Protection Program through the Small Business Administration is designed to provide a direct incentive for small businesses to keep their workers on payroll by providing each small business a loan up to $10 million for payroll and certain other expenses.
 If all employees are kept on payroll for eight weeks, SBA will forgive the portion of the loans used for payroll, rent, mortgage interest, or utilities.
 Up to 100 percent of the loan is forgivable.
 For more information to see if you’re eligible, see the program overview.
-APPLICATIONS SUSPENDED 4/16/20.
-RE-OPENED 4/27/20.
+Deadline to submit an application is August 8, 2020.

 Resources through the Federal Reserve Board

 The U.S. Treasury and Federal Reserve Board announced new and expanded lending programs to provide up to $2.3 trillion in financing.
 They approved the establishment of a Main Street Business Lending Program and a Municipal Liquidity Facility to support the flow of credit to American workers, businesses, States, counties, and cities impacted by the coronavirus pandemic.

 Resources through the State of Maryland: